django-cms/djangocms-frontend/docs/components.rst

 .. note::

     New feature:
-        By adding iamges or list groups directly to a card, unnecessary margins are avoided.
+        By adding images or list groups directly to a card, unnecessary margins are avoided.